-Where Job Development/Job Coaching services are authorized, Provider shall prepare and send a written report to the LCI Employment Services Coordinator (ESC) and IDT staff monthly.
-This report is due to the LCI ESC and IDT staff by the 10th of each month.
+Where Job Development/Job Coaching services are authorized, Provider shall prepare and send the LCI Job Coaching report to the LCI Employment Services Coordinator (ESC) and IDT staff monthly.
+This report is due to the LCI ESC and IDT staff by the 15th of each month.
 LCI has the right to withhold provider payment if provider doesn't submit this report.
 Progress reports shall identify the following elements: